 You can make sure you are getting a good deal by negotiating a better exchange rate.
 It can make a difference of hundreds or even thousands of dollars depending on how big your transaction is.

-This guide will show you some easy ways to get a better exchange rate and save some money.
+This guide will show you how to negotiate the best currency exchange rate and save some money.

 When you should negotiate exchange rates

 Pick your battles.
 Not every time you buy or sell currency will you need to negotiate.
 Generally speaking, if you are buying or tranferring less than $500 worth of currency, it might be hard to get a better deal.

 The 3 most common situations in which you should negotiate are:

 - You have been offered an awful exchange rate which you know is uncompetitive

 - Business Transactions

 If you need to make an international money transfer of more than $5,000 overseas or you’re buying more than $1,000 in travel money, you should be comparing exchange rates and trying to find the best exchange rate.